bestco/getcleandata/CodeBook.md

 5. melt() and dcast() functions were used to produce means of feature variables for each combination of subjects and activities.

-6. write.table() was used to produce "tidydata.txt"" file with 180 x 55 dimension.
+6. write.table() was used to produce "tidydata.txt" file with 180 x 55 dimension.
+Please use read.table("tidydata.txt") to read back the data for viewing.